 The pedal looks and feels just like a real acoustic piano pedal and has continuous detection functionality for expressive playing.

-The undeniable highlight of the FP-60 are its controls.
+The undeniable highlight of the FP-60 is its controls.

 The buttons feel great to the touch and the sliders are tactile.